MrZohaibKhan/Web-Application-Stack-local/README.md

 * vagrant plugin install vagrant-hostmanager
 #### Description
 * Deploy 4 Centos VMs and 1 Ubuntu VM with Vagrant multi-machine environment
-* Manually Provision VMs To Create
+* First manually provision VMs and then use IAAC to create
   * NginX
   * TomCat
   * RabbitMQ